 |51+ years||1.7 mg||1.5 mg|

-Vitamin B6 is predominantly absorbed in the small intestine (jejunum).
-After its absorption, the cells metabolize it to the active forms in the liver.
-The metabolization of Pyridoxine occurs inside the mitochondria and cytosol at a cellular level.
-After metabolism, excretion occurs by the kidney and the albumin-bound to the plasma.
-The half-life elimination exceeds 15-20 days.
+After its absorption, the cells metabolize it to the active forms inside the liver.
+The metabolization of pyridoxine occurs inside the mitochondria and cytosol at a cellular level.
+The jejunum mucosa of the small intestine absorbs pyridoxine and pyridoxamine.

 Deficiency of Vitamin B6